 The A-Z Guide to Wedding Transport

-This is one way to look for your wedding transport.
-For a large range of wedding information visit the Bride Online directory.
-Ask for recommendations from your family and friends who have been married recently or have recently been in a bridal party.
+An excellent way of beginning your search for your ideal wedding transport.
+A particularly good spot to find these ads is the Bride Online directory (if we do say so ourselves!).
+Alternatively, ask for recommendations from your family and friends who have been married recently or have recently been in a bridal party.
 You could even ask for recommendations from other professionals you have booked for your day, for example photographers, videographers or reception centres.
 Spend time looking and discussing any questions that you have with the operator.
-Take the time, make the effort and BE FUSSY.
+Take the time, make the effort and be fussy.

 Book your wedding car(s).
-It is a strong suggestion that after you do your research for your wedding transport, you physically see the car(s) and the operator.
-Try to avoid booking the first operator you see, unless you are TOTALLY HAPPY and all of your requirements are met.
-Don't be afraid to leave a contact number and ask the operator to temporarily hold the car(s).
+It’s strongly suggested that you only take this step after you’ve done your research and have physically seen the car(s) and the operator.
+Take your time to contrast and compare the price packages, quality and service to help inform your decision.
+Don’t be afraid to leave a contact number and ask the operator to temporarily hold the car(s).
 This will give you the opportunity to see other car(s), but you must inform the operator of your decision either way within a reasonable time.
 If you leave your details the operator can contact you if another bride and groom are interested in your car for the same date.
 Try to visit at least 3 wedding car operators before you decide.

 In the hire car industry there are many caring operators, but unfortunately there are also those who are not so caring work.
 The best way to judge this is by your gut feeling.
 Ask questions, “Do you enjoy driving on the wedding day?”
 Look at the quality and tidiness of the surroundings.
 Do you feel that you are a burden to them?
 Do they give you sufficient time to discuss your questions?
 Do they reply to your inquiries promptly?
 You are the best judge.
 Remember that the wedding transport and operator will play an important role in your special day.
 You will be surprised by the differing standards.
 Take the time to do your homework and select wisely – you will be happy you did on your wedding day.